 This hot fudge recipe is so simple!
 And the quality ingredients make it really delicious!
 I recently gifted jars of hot fudge to some friends and family, and later my neighbor sent me a text.
 She said that she has never been a fan of hot fudge, but she and her husband were eating ice cream and he poured this hot fudge on his.
 She tried a bite of his ice cream and thought it was so amazing that she stole his bowl!

 You are going to love this!
-And if you want your friends to be blown away with your cooking abilities, you might just give them a jar too.
+And if you want your friends to be blown away by your cooking abilities, you might just give them a jar too.
 They don't have to know how easy it was.

 - Heavy cream - It does not matter for this recipe whether you use heavy cream or heavy whipping cream.
 They are virtually the same, though the latter has a higher fat content.
 Heavy cream is what makes this fudge sauce thick and creamy.